Theme: SOLIDARITY WITH THE POOR

 The Gospel of the Lord.

-FIRST SUNDAY OF LENT YEAR B
+THIRTEENTH SUNDAY OF EASTER YEAR B

 *Adapted from: “God’s Word for Christian Communities, Second Readings of Sundays”, by Richard Baawobr M.Afr — Paulines Publications Africa, 2009.